abpframework/abp/docs/en/Community-Articles/2022-04-06-Concurrency-Check-in-ABP-Based-Applications/POST.md

 }
 ```

-* In this file, we simply define **CreateBookDto** as bind property and we'll use this classes' properties in the form.
-Thanks to the `abp-dynamic-form` tag-helper we don't need to define all of this form elements one by one, it will generate behalf of us.
+* In this file, we simply define **CreateBookDto** as a bind property and we'll use this classes' properties in the form.
+Thanks to the `abp-dynamic-form` tag-helper we don't need to define all of these form elements one by one, it will generate behalf of us.

 We can create **EditModal** razor page and update the **EditModal.cshtml** and **EditModal.cshtml.cs** files as below:

-* **EditModal.cshtml**
+**EditModal.cshtml**

 ```html
 @page